BearBeen/CSVToSO/README.md

 #### 3: Scriban
 [Offical link](https://github.com/scriban/scriban).
 Just search it in the Nuget Packages Manager window (NuGet → Manage NuGet Packages).
 For mine I use version 6.4.0.
 Just go for the latest version and only fallback if they have breaking changes and my code no longer work.
+There is signed and unsigned version, for my package any of them will work.

 #### 4: Microsoft.CodeAnalysis.CSharp
 Just search it in the Nuget Packages Manager window (NuGet → Manage NuGet Packages).
 This part is tricky, I can not find any Unity offical document on what version of Roslyn was use in the version of Unity Editor, so I make this package with requirement of c# 9 support.
 And minimal unity version for that is Unity 2021.2.
 This package was created in Unity 2022.3 with Microsoft.CodeAnalysis.CSharp version 4.2.
+The error about rulesets can be ignored or you can just delete the rulesets folder of this package.

 ---